slach31/conc_trains/README.md

 ## By Othmane EL AKRABA and Soufiane LACHGUER

 ## Concurrent trains
-In this code, we are trying to code trains running in a railway section using concurrent programming.
+In this project, we are trying to code trains running in a railway section using concurrent programming.
 In this model, each railway begins and ends with a train station.
 Between the stations are sections that trains can pass through.
-Only one train can pass through each section at a time, and all running trains need to be following the same direction of movement (either left to right or right to left) in each subrailway.
+Only one train can pass through each section at a time, and all running trains need to be following the same direction of movement (either left to right or right to left) in each subrailway (a subrailway is denoted by 2 station and **ONLY** section in between).
 Many trains cen be in the same train station however, but the maximum number of trains is fixed by the train's station maximum capacity.

 ## Quick Start
 To activate the simulation, first clone the project from Github using this command: